Red Richardson: Early life

-Richardson was born in Camberwell, London and attended Lyndhurst Primary school.
+Richardson was born in Camberwell, London and attended Lyndhurst Primary School.
 He then moved to Devon at the age of ten where he attended King Edward VI Community College.

 Richardson has explained on stage that 'Red' is not a stage name but a consequence of his parents watching Clint Eastwood in For a Few Dollars More shortly after his birth.

 Career

 Stand up

 Red performed his first stand up gig in 2014 and rapidly rose up the ranks of the UK comedy circuit.
 In 2015 he was a finalist in the prestigious So You Think You're Funny? competition.
 Richardson made his Edinburgh Fringe Festival one-man show debut in 2018 with the show Seeing Red, which he described as largely autobiographical and about growing up in a small “hippy town”.

 Richardson returned to the Edinburgh Festival with his show Shots Fired in 2022.
 The show, in part, detailed his involvement in the 2017 Oxford Circus panic.
-In 2023 he started putting out his 'Stay Toxic' sketches on Instagram which in under a year gained 100 million views.
+In 2023 he started putting out his 'Stay Toxic' sketches on Instagram which in under a year gained 100 million views; by late 2025 the sketches had exceeded 200 million views.
 His Instagram success saw him perform a US tour in June 2024, and embark on his debut UK tour in September 2024.
+In December 2025, Richardson was named one of twenty stand-up comedians to watch in 2026 by the trade publication Deadline.
+In April 2026, he made his debut on the American talk show The Tonight Show Starring Jimmy Fallon, performing a stand-up set.